|For all applicants [U.S. Citizens or International]:||January 28|

 Field courses are offered every summer, and core online courses are offered fall/spring.

 Note: Participants will need to fulfill the minimum Graduate School GPA requirements for admission to the program.
 For more information please visit the Graduate School’s Admission Information.

-Only the following credits are transferable into the GFP:
+Only the following credits may be transferable into the GFP: